 - Remove the lid and add the beef back to the pot.
 Now you can add the green part of the scallions and poached eggs if you want.

-Before I move on to the recipe, I want to talk to you about this special sukiyaki pan they use in Japan.
+Before you go off and create the recipe, I want to talk to you about this special sukiyaki pan they use in Japan.

 It is a large cast-iron pan with a wooden lid and a long thin handle, like a basket handle.